yc3136/unriddle/README.md

 3. Click "Save" or press Ctrl+S
 4. Your preference is automatically saved and will be used for future explanations

-### LLM Configuration (API Key, Context Window & Additional LLM Instructions)
+### LLM Configuration (API Key, Model Selection, Context Window & Additional LLM Instructions)

-unriddle lets you configure your Gemini API key, how much context is sent to the LLM, and provide additional instructions for the LLM output:
+unriddle lets you configure your Gemini API key, choose which model to use, how much context is sent to the LLM, and provide additional instructions for the LLM output:

 - **API Key**: Currently, unriddle only works with Gemini.
 More API provider integration coming soon.
+- **Model Selection**: Choose from 6 available Gemini models:
+  - **Flash Models** (faster, good for most tasks): Gemini 1.5 Flash, Gemini 2.0 Flash, Gemini 2.5 Flash
+  - **Pro Models** (higher quality, better for complex topics): Gemini 1.5 Pro, Gemini 2.0 Pro, Gemini 2.5 Pro
+  - Default is Gemini 2.5 Flash (recommended for most users)
 - **Context Window Size**: Set the number of words of surrounding context to include with your selection (default: 40 words).
 Leave empty for full page, or enter 0 for only your selection.
 Higher values may improve explanations but use more API quota.
 - **Additional LLM Instructions**: Add extra instructions that will be included with every LLM request.
 For example, you can ask the LLM to "explain as if to a 5 year old", "use a friendly tone", or any other style or audience preference.
 This is useful for customizing the output to your needs.
 - **Language Selection**: Choosing a language other than English may increase response time, as the LLM may take longer to process translations.

-**Note:** Using a different language or adding additional LLM instructions can increase the time it takes to receive a response, as these options require more processing by the LLM.
+**Note:** Using a different language, selecting a Pro model, or adding additional LLM instructions can increase the time it takes to receive a response, as these options require more processing by the LLM.

 #### How to Configure
 1. Open the settings page
 2. Scroll to the "LLM Configuration" section
 3. Enter your Gemini API key (see instructions above)
+4. Select your preferred model from the dropdown
-4. Set your preferred context window size (in words)
+5. Set your preferred context window size (in words)
-5. Add any additional LLM instructions in the provided field (optional)
+6. Add any additional LLM instructions in the provided field (optional)
-6. Changes are saved automatically
+7. Changes are saved automatically

 ### Font Configuration (Popup Font Customization)
 unriddle lets you control the font used for LLM responses in the in-page popup: